-The Hall is currently managed bγ Village Hall Committee which is responsible to the Congregational Committee of Holy Trinity Church, Mossley.
+The Hall is currently managed bγ Village Hall Committee which is responsible to the PCC.
 For more than fifty years it has provided a venue for clubs, societies, public meetings and private parties and particularly for church fundraising and church social events.
-In recent years several improvements have been made to the

-Hall including a completely re-fitted kitchen to meet current hygiene and safety legislation.
+In recent several years improvements have been made to the Hall including a completely re-fitted kitchen to meet current hygiene and safety legislation.
 The Hall has also undergone further improvements - the walls have been re-plastered, new wall lights fitted, it has been redecorated and new windows fitted.